fespinozadeveloper/lajax/README.md

 ##### A simple example

-Add the classes to be exported in JS code in app/ajax/controllers/.
-They inherit from the Lagdo\Lajax\Xajax\Controller class.
+Add the classes to be exported in Javascript code in app/ajax/controllers/.
+They should inherit from the Lagdo\Lajax\Controller class.

 Here's an example.

 ```